 Bonus Video – 5 Tips to Avoid Bad Selfies By DigitalRev

-DigitalRev is at it again with another fun video to make us chuckle this Friday morning.
-In the video, Kai give us his five things to avoid when taking selfies.
+DigitalRev is at it again with another fun video to make us chuckle.
+In the video, Kai gives us five things to avoid when taking selfies.
 He starts off with #1: Selfie Photobombing.

 Thought the video is wrapped in humor, he does offer up some good info towards the end of the 5 minute video.
 He explains why Kim Kardashian is a good selfie taker.
 He gives you some composition tips and asks, “It is worth sharing with the world?”